401(k) vs. Life Insurance: Which Is Better for Retirement?

 IUL vs. 401(k)

-When considering IUL vs. a 401(k), the choice often comes down to the type of investment control and risk one is willing to take.
+When considering IUL vs. a 401(k), the choice often comes down to the type of investment control and risk you are willing to take.
 A 401(k) generally provides tax-deferred savings and can include employer-matching contributions, which are vital for building retirement savings efficiently.
 Indexed universal life insurance offers flexibility and potential for tax-free withdrawals, which can be particularly advantageous for those who expect to be in a higher tax bracket in retirement or who seek to manage estate taxes effectively.

 Other Options for Retirement Planning